jarvisar/senior-design/README.md

 Currently, the source code can be found in the [master branch](https://github.com/jarvisar/senior-design/tree/master) of the repository.
 To access the latest deployment, visit the [GitHub Pages](http://jarvisar.github.io/senior-design) site.
 This project is built using [Angular 14](https://angular.io/) and is a Progressive Web App (PWA) that can also be installed on your device like a regular app.
 To install, visit the website on a device with a modern browser and look for the "install" button in your browser's menu.

-This project is utilizes my CORS-Proxy, which can be found [here](https://github.com/jarvisar/cors-proxy).
+This project also utilizes my CORS-Proxy, which can be found [here](https://github.com/jarvisar/cors-proxy).

 ## Table of Contents
 1. [Team Members](./project-description.md) & [Project Abstract](./project-description.md#abstract)